The open communication robot for everyone

-As a result, over 20 enthusiasts have already started making Stack-chan and putting them into their varius appilcations from frontend of voice assistant to quadrupedal robot.
-See the curated list below.
+As a result, over 30 enthusiasts have already started making Stack-chan and putting them into their varius appilcations from frontend of voice assistant to quadrupedal robot.
+You can see the most impressive works from the community in my project logs.
+Over 200 tweets by them doing trial and error are in the curated list below.

 The robot consists of a case, an M5Stack and a dedicated expansion board, and firmware.
 Each component is fully customizable.
 The functionality as a communication robot is provided in the form of a framework, which users can easily access through applications (mods).
 M5Stack is equipped with wireless communication functions such as Wi-Fi and BLE, so it can be used with external services, smartphones, and other robots.

 Detailed assembly instruction

 The detailed assembly instructions are available on GitHub.

 Stack-chan themselves has no special mission to solve.
 They just live.
 They have multiple communication modality such as speech and gaze.
 In despite of its small size, Stack-chan has a very lifelike appearance with its eyes and breathing.
 This behavior is achieved by simulating neurophysiological phenomena such as saccadic eye movements.
 But who cares the detail?
 It's just so cute. you can't stop loving it!